goncalor/8bitdo-kbd-mapper/README.md

         Profile name: awesome
          Mapped keys:

-`create` can also be used to rename the profile.
+`create` can also be used to rename the current profile.

 ### Mapping keys